oktadev/jhipster-microservices-example/TUTORIAL.md

 # Develop and Deploy Microservices with JHipster

-> Learn how to develop a microservice architecture with JHipster, Spring Boot, Angular, and MongoDB and deploy it all to the cloud using Kubernetes and Docker.
-// Why is this set up like a quote, and why are you opening with it?

 JHipster is one of those open-source projects you stumble upon and immediately think, "`Of course!`" It combines three very successful frameworks in web development: Bootstrap, Angular, and Spring Boot.
 Bootstrap was one of the first dominant web-component frameworks.
 Its largest appeal was that it only required a bit of HTML and it worked!
 All the efforts we